Adri6336/gpt-voice-conversation-chatbot/README.md

 (Used to be called gpt3-speech-to-text-chatbot, but was changed due to plans to add ability to swap model if desired)

 This is a bot that allows you to have a spoken conversation with GPT using your microphone in a way that's similar to ChatGPT.
+If you'd prefer to type rather than speak, you can also converse with the bot via the terminal.

 The tool uses a modified GPT chat preset and handles keeping track of the conversation.
 You can tell GPT something and it will remember what you said for the session and you can also have the bot develop a memory of you over time if you'd like.
-In order to use this tool, you need a valid OpenAI API key.
+Despite limitations based on GPT's max token count, GPT-VCC should still be able to converse with you for as long as you'd like without losing awareness about what you've talked about.
+In order to use this tool, you will need a valid OpenAI API key.

-The bot requires OpenAI's moderation and GPT apis to be working properly without too much latency.
+The bot requires OpenAI's moderation and GPT APIs to be working properly without too much latency.
 You can find the status here: https://status.openai.com/

 The releases are stable, as far as previous testing goes, but will not have all of the newest features.
 If you would like to have all the features as listed here, clone the repository and run 'git pull' every now and then.
 This will get you the newest features and bug fixes as they come, but it could be unstable.